 Rule of Law

-Power is divided between the legislative, executive and judicial branches.
-Montenegro is represented by the president, while the Constitutional Court ensures the protection of constitutionality and legality.
+Power is divided among the parliament, the government and the judiciary.
+The president of Montenegro is also directly elected, albeit with limited powers, and the Constitutional Court ensures constitutionality and legality.
 The military and security services are under democratic and civilian control.

 Separation of powers